Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Materials and methods

 \section{Materials and methods}

 This section contains a description of the dataset used.
-After that, we show how the dataset is preprocessed, including the cleaning process, the data segmentarion, feature extraction and feature selection.
-Eventually, the classification models are presented.
+Following that, we describe how the dataset is preprocessed, detailing all the techniques employed.
+We also explain how we measure the existing noise and segment the EEG recordings.
+Next, the extraction and selection of features are described.
+Finally, we present the classification models used and explain how they are trained.
+Figure \ref{fig:pipeline} illustrates the entire process.